juliuskrah/gwt-maven-sample/README.md

 > mvn install:install-file -Dfile=&lt;path-to-file&gt; -DgroupId=_org.spring4gwt_
 -DartifactId=_spring4gwt_ -Dversion=_0.0.1_ -Dpackaging=_jar_

-where `&lt;path-to-file&gt;` is the relative or absolute path to the location of the _spring4gwt.jar_.
+where &lt;`path-to-file`&gt; is the relative or absolute path to the location of the _spring4gwt.jar_.

 ## Running the application
 The application can be run one of two ways